 The reality is, there are plenty of extremists out there who need minding and fixing — the wrong kind of extremists who need to be separated from the rest of us, stopped in their tracks and made obsolete.

 And Hitler.
-Extreme psychopathy.
-And all his followers.
-They need fixing.
+Extreme psychopathy, him and all his followers.
+(They need fixing.)

 And Nelson Mandela, at least before he changed his ways.
 He redeemed himself after all, so one can say that he did it — fixed himself.

 How about Trump?
 The Donald.
 Think he’ll fix himself?
 Highly doubtful.
 He doesn’t deserve the benefit of anything.
 He’s an extremist of the wrong and foul kind, and the more power he wields, the worse he’ll get.